TV Priest

-TV Priest are an English rock band formed in London in 2019.
-The band consists of Charlie Drinkwater (vocals), Nic Bueth (bass and keyboard), Alex Sprogis (guitar), Ed Kelland (drums).
+TV Priest is an English rock band formed in London in 2019.
+Its music style has been associated with punk rock and post-punk.

-History

 They signed to Sub Pop after only having played one gig in an industrial freezer in November 2019, with other concerts cancelled due to the COVID-19 pandemic.
 Their debut album, Uppers, was released on 5 February 2021 by Sub Pop.
-On the 17 June 2022, their second album My Other People was released by Sub Pop.
+On 17 June 2022, their second album My Other People was released by Sub Pop.

-Musical style

-The band's music style has been associated with punk rock and related genre post-punk.